-Evan Hengel is a managing director in BRG Corporate Finance and has over ten years of experience helping clients solve complex financial and operational challenges during periods of uncertainty.
+Evan Hengel is a managing director in BRG Corporate Finance and has over fifteen years of experience helping clients solve complex financial and operational challenges during periods of uncertainty.

-He has served in an interim executive capacity to companies undergoing significant change and also has experience advising management, boards of directors, and other stakeholders through difficult restructuring and/or M&A processes.
+He has served as chief financial officer, chief restructuring officer, and chairman of the board of directors to companies undergoing significant change and has experience advising management, boards of directors, and other stakeholders through difficult restructuring and/or M&A processes.

 Mr. Hengel has helped lead multiple engagements that have received “restructuring deal of the year” honors from the M&A Advisor, Association of Management Consulting Firms, and Turnaround Atlas Awards.
 He is a Certified Insolvency & Restructuring Advisor (CIRA).